srijan-paul/srijan-paul/README.md

 </details>

-Handy counter to gauge the number of eyse on this page:
+Handy counter to gauge the number of eyes on this page:

 ![](https://komarev.com/ghpvc/?username=your-github-username)